 Bradshaw and Holzapfel’s (2001) work concerning diapause adaptation through critical photoperiod shifts in W. smithii provide one example of how insects could adjust to the increase in the number of warmer days, and longer growing seasons through genetic adaptation as temperatures increase.
 For some insects, warmer seasonal temperatures and longer growing seasons will increase the duration of resource availability.
 Those insects that can adjust to longer growing seasons without compromising the protection of diapause could be winners as climates change.

 Stored Resources and the Descent into Diapause: Insects avoiding low winter temperatures in temperate regions, must meet the metabolic demands during and after diapause.
 In preparation for diapause, some insects can accumulate large amounts of lipids, amino acids, and or carbohydrates.
-Lipids, specifically triglycerides, are the predominant source of metabolic energy during diapause .
+Lipids, specifically triglycerides, are the predominant source of metabolic energy during diapause (need a ref for this type of statement).
 Triglycerides can be accumulated directly from an insects diet or synthesized in the fat body from amino acids or carbohydrate intermediates (Hahn and Denlinger 2007, Arrese and Soulages 2010).
 Amino acids are generally stored as hexamerins.
 These specialized proteins build up in the insect fat body or hemolymph prior to diapause.
 During diapause, these proteins function as amino acid reservoirs used to repair or replace damaged proteins.
 After diapause, hexamerin proteins can be catabolized into its constituent amino acids and the resulting amino acids can be used to build exoskeleton, repair damaged proteins, and build new tissues during morphogenesis.
 Carbohydrates are polymerized and stored as glycogen in the fat body or as trehalose in the hemolymph (Hahn and Denlinger 2007, Arrese and Soulages 2010).

 In preparation for prolonged low temperatures and the absence of environmental resources, some insects accumulate and store more lipids to fuel their metabolism.
 For example, diapausing Culex pippens female mosquitos reared at 22°C and under a 14-hour photoperiod accumulate significantly more lipids in preparation for diapause relative to their non-diapausing conspecifics reared at the same temperature and under a 9-hour photoperiod.
 These stored lipids are utilized as a source of energy during diapause (Mitchell and Briegel 1989).
 In other insects, diapause preparation can lead to an increase in hexamerin storage, like the Colorado potato beetle, Leptinotarsa decimlineata.
 For this experiment, Colorado potato beetles were brought into the lab and reared under a 10-hour photoperiod to induce diapause and an 18-hour photoperiod to bypass diapause.
 From each of these treatments diapause protein 1 mRNA (the gene transcript that codes for a hexamerin storage protein) was extracted from these adult beetles and its concentrations compared.
 Beetles under diapause conditions were sampled on day 4 and day 6 after adult emergence, and 2 months into diapause (De Kort and Koopmanschap 1994).
 While mRNA from beetles not exposed to diapause conditions was extracted on day 1 and day 4 after adult emergence (De Kort and Koopmanschap 1994).
 Northern blot analysis comparison of hexamerin mRNA between diapause and non-diapause L. decimlineata beetles shows a significant difference in the accumulation of this hexamerin (De Kort and Koopmanschap 1994).